Frequently asked questions (FAQs)

 Many of our users will remember the days when the only bag permitted in the Reading Rooms was transparent and plastic, with black handles and a picture of the Library on the front.

-Three years ago the regulations were relaxed, to help readers who were struggling to navigate our twisting staircases with laptop, research materials and books of their own in hand.
+Several years ago the regulations were relaxed, to help readers who were struggling to navigate our twisting staircases with laptop, research materials and books of their own in hand.
 This has worked very well, making the Reading Rooms a simpler and safer place to be.

 However, it is possible to be too successful!
 We have noticed bags growing in both size and number, and in 2016 there were a number of incidents where walls, shelves or books were damaged.

-From the start of April 2017 we’ll be limiting the number of bags permitted in the Reading Rooms.
+We now limit the number of bags permitted in the Reading Rooms.
 Each user will be able to bring in:

 Any bags larger than those pictured can be stored in our secure server room.
 Enquiry Desk and Reception staff are always on hand if you need access.
 If you require more bags than this, please contact us before your visit on email@example.com.